bwsw/cs-powerdns-integration/README.md

 ## Rationale

-CloudStack VR maintains DNS A records for VMs but since VR is a ephemeral entity which can be removed and recreated, which IP addresses can be changed, it's inconvinient to use it for zone delegation.
+CloudStack VR maintains DNS A records for VMs but since VR is a ephemeral entity which can be removed and recreated, which IP addresses can be changed, it's inconvenient to use it for zone delegation.
 Also, it's difficult to pair second DNS server with it as it requires VR hacking.
 So, to overcome those difficulties and provide external users with FQDN access to VMs we implemented the solution.

 ## How to use it